Murder of Ee Lee

 Ee Lee (c.
 1984 – September 19, 2020) was a Hmong American woman who was raped and murdered by two black teenagers in a racially-motivated daylight attack in Milwaukee, Wisconsin.
-The two perpetrators, Kamare Lewis and Kevin Spencer, pleaded guilty to first-degree reckless homicide and second-degree sexual assault in 2023.
+The two teenage African American perpetrators, Kamare Lewis and Kevin Spencer, pleaded guilty to first-degree reckless homicide and second-degree sexual assault in 2023.
 Later that year, Lewis was sentenced to 26 years in prison, while Spencer was sentenced to 32 years in prison.

 Background

 Ee Lee, a Hmong American, was originally from Thailand and grew up mostly in California.
-Lee had been homeless since the late 2000s, according to Lee's sister, who described her as "going through an unstable time".
-Lee was 36-years old at the time of her death.
+Lee had been homeless since the late 2000s, according to her sister, who described her as "going through an unstable time".
+Lee was 36 at the time of her death.
 She was survived by a fifteen-year-old son and a three-year-old daughter.

 Rape and murder

 In the afternoon of September 16, 2020, Ee Lee was sitting on a blanket in Washington Park after buying food at a nearby Asian supermarket when she was attacked by a group of teenagers, who initially intended to rob her.
 Lee was punched and kicked several times before the youths dragged her to a treeline near Washington Park Lagoon, where she was raped by then-17-year-old Kamare Lewis and then-15-year-old Kevin Spencer while nine others watched.
 During and after the assault, Lee was beaten with tree branches and then left for dead by the group, who subsequently left the park on foot and bicycles.
 She was found half-clothed and unconscious, but still breathing at around 9:30 pm.
 Video footage shows that the perpetrators directed anti-Chinese slurs against the victim.
 She was taken to Froedtert Hospital for treatment but died three days later.